the-grand-poobah-dev/shammah/README.md

-# Kletos — real app scaffold
+# Shammah — real app scaffold

 ## What's here
 - `supabase/schema.sql` — run this once in Supabase's SQL Editor to create your database